Policy on Status Appointments

 Appointment as a Status Appointee

-Normally, the nomination of an individual for a Status Appointment would be recommended by an Academic Chair, Director of the Student Success Network, Head of Academic Affairs and Operations or the Director of The Institute for Education Research (TIER).
-Nominations should be accompanied by the nominee’s CV and a brief description of the nature of the collaboration or work, or engagement, the nominee would have at Michener.
+Normally, the nomination of an individual for an Education or Research Status Appointment would be recommended by an Academic Chair, Dean of Students, Head or Associate Head of Academic Affairs and Operations or the Director of The Institute for Education Research (TIER).
+Nominations should be accompanied by the nominee’s CV and a brief description of the nature of the collaboration, or work, or engagement, the nominee would have at Michener.
 Nominations are approved by the Principal.
 The Michener Board of Governors will be informed of all such appointments on an annual basis.
 Individuals appointed as a Status Appointment will receive a letter confirming their appointment from the Office of the Principal, copied to the nominating individuals and the relevant unit(s).
+Please submit nominations to firstname.lastname@example.org.

 Appendix A: Status Appointments in the Education Category